 Buy Vanadium Vanadyl sulfate to purchase, or to subscribe to a free newsletter.

-Dosage: As with many supplements, particularly certain minerals, it is a good idea to take a day or two off each week, and a week off every month or two.
+Dosage: As with many supplements, particularly certain minerals, it is a good idea to take two days off each week, and a week off every month or two.
 Not enough long term research in humans is available with vanadium sulfate to determine the ideal dosage and frequency of use, nor the long term vanadyl sulfate side effects.

 Vanadium use for diabetes